Dan Henry 1972 Maverick Chronograph instructions

 1.3.
 Turn the crown to set the hour and minute hand.

 1.4.
-Push in the crown to the normal position.
+Push in the crown to the normal position and screw in.

 * If the crown is pulled to the second position while the chronograph is started, the chronograph hands will continue to move.
 This is not a malfunction.